Constantine Maroulis: Acting career

 and the Chicago Tribune singling out his "dazzling vocal pyrotechnics" as a standout in the production.
 On May 5, 2009, Maroulis received a nomination for the Tony Award for Best Performance by a Leading Actor in a Musical.
 From Broadway, Maroulis headlined the national touring production, with the first show opening in Chicago on September 21, 2010, and his last performance on July 24, 2011 at the National Theatre in Washington, DC.
 Maroulis had a cameo as a record producer in the film version of Rock of Ages, released in June 2012.

-Maroulis was cast in the lead role of Melvin Ferd the Third, in The Alley Theatre's production of The Toxic Avenger, which performed in Houston, Texas, from January 13, 2012, through February 12, 2012.
+Maroulis was cast as Melvin Ferd the Third, in The Alley Theatre's production of The Toxic Avenger, which performed in Houston, Texas, from January 13, 2012, through February 12, 2012.
 The Houston Chronicle praised the production as being "brilliant," adding that "[the] casting is nothing short of miraculous" and "Mr. Maroulis' voice is a gorgeous, crystal-clear, unwavering, bright tenor instrument that will blow you away."

 In 2012, Maroulis became the host of a new series on Fuse.tv.com, Unofficial Idol Forum.
 Maroulis interviewed Idol contestants as well as interacted with American Idol fans via social media sites such as Twitter and Facebook, soliciting questions and feedback about each week's Idol broadcast.

 In autumn 2012, Maroulis took on the title role(s) in Frank Wildhorn's Jekyll and Hyde, co-starring with Deborah Cox, which arrived on Broadway after a 25-week national tour.
 Previews for the touring production were held at La Mirada Theatre for the Performing Arts in La Mirada, California, from September 7 to 30, 2012.
 It opened on Broadway at the New York Marriott Marquis Theater on April 18, 2013, after previews beginning on April 5, with its last performance on 12 May.
 The New York Times stated that Maroulis meets "[the] challenges of Mr. Wildhorn's score with aplomb" and "I was also impressed by Mr. Maroulis' quietly intense performance as the obsessive Dr. Jekyll."
 The New York Daily News adds that "[Maroulis] knows how to build drama in a song and makes the familiar "This Is the Moment" fresh.
 He impresses."
 For his performance in this dual role, Maroulis received a Drama League Award Nomination for a Distinguished Performance Award.